Donate

 icon

-The Ukrainian DP-journal CHORS was initially planned to be a quarterly.
-However, the first CHORS edition in 1946 was also the last.
-These documents provide an insight into the reasons for the non-publishing of further editions but also deliver indicators for the material situation of the Ukrainian diaspora in the American occupation zone of Germany in general.
-A second and third edition of CHORS were seemingly planned shortly after publishing the first edition.
-Indicator for this thesis is the handwritten list of planned content for these two editions.
-On the back of this very document it is visible that it was initially an old document of the German Air-Force from World War Two....
+The Ukrainian DP journal KHORS was initially planned to be quarterly.
+However, the first KHORS edition in 1946 was also the last.
+These documents provide an insight into the reasons for the non-publishing of further editions and deliver indicators for the material situation of the Ukrainian diaspora in the American occupation zone of Germany in general.
+A second and third editions of KHORS were seemingly planned shortly after publishing the first edition.
+The indicator for this thesis is the handwritten list of planned content for these two editions.
+On the back of this document, it is visible that it was initially an old document of the German Air Force from World War Two....

 icon